Roger-luo/blog/source/_posts/yany.md

 ## Background
 [Quantum computing](https://en.wikipedia.org/wiki/Quantum_computing) has been a popular research topic in recent years.
 And building simulators can be useful for related research.
-I'm not going to give you a full introduction of what is quantum computing in this blog post, but I find you [this nice tutorial from Microsoft](https://youtu.be/F_Riqjdh2oM) if you are really interested in knowing what is the quantum computing.
+I'm not going to give you a full introduction of what is quantum computing in this blog post, but I find you [this nice tutorial from Microsoft](https://youtu.be/F_Riqjdh2oM) if you are interested in knowing what is the quantum computing.
 And you don't really need to understand everything about quantum computing to follow this blog post - the emulator itself is just about special matrix-vector or matrix-matrix multiplication.

 So to be simple, simulating quantum circuits, or to be more specific simulating how quantum circuits act on a quantum register, is about how to calculate large matrix-vector multiplication that scales exponentially.
 The vector contains the so-called quantum state and the matrices are quantum gate, which are usually small.
 The diagram of quantum circuits is a representation of these matrix multiplications.